MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 07-08/Note 4 - Measuring Efficiency.md

 There is typically a high degree of variance among algorithms that have the same complexity.
 Regardless, Big O is commonly used to measure efficiency.

 The tables above use the number of swaps as the measure of how efficient a sorting algorithm is.
 The most common way the efficiency is measured is the amount of time it takes to run, which is called the **runtime**.
 Both the number of swaps and the number of comparisons affect the runtime of these sorting algorithms.

-These are the efficiencies that are most commonly referred to for these sorting algorithms.
-A capital omega Ω is used for best case, and a capital theta Θ is used for the average case.

 | | Best Case | Average Case | Worst Case |
 | --- | --- | --- | --- |